-The NDMO is responsible establishing and maintaining the NEOC to ensure that it can be utilised effectively when required.
+The NDMO is responsible for establishing and maintaining the NEOC to ensure that it can be utilised effectively when required.

+The Operations Manager (NDMO) is the NEOC Controller or depending on the severity of the Cyclone Impact the Director NDMO can appoint the NEOC Controller.
 The NEOC brings together technical personnel from NDMO and other line ministries and the humanitarian sector, guided by the NEOC Controller.